We're Available 24/ 7. Contact Now.

 Marks matter, but they’re not everything.

-Encourage extracurricular interests like music, sports, art, or coding.
+• Encourage extracurricular activities like music, sports, art, or coding.

 Shift the focus: From rank to resilience, from competition to curiosity.